cstewart-pivotal/apbg-pcf-enablement/README.md

 ## Where to start
 1. Review [APBG Overview & Blog](/apbg/overview.md)
-2. Sign up for partner portal and view content available there
+2. Review [Pivotal Overview](/pivotal/overview.md) and sign up for [Pivotal Partner Portal](https://partners.pivotal.io/) and view content available there
-3. Sign up for Pivotal newsletter and other correspondences found here
+3. _Sign up for Pivotal newsletter and other correspondences found here_
-4. For enablement, there are materials for sales, presales and developer.
-Please review the Enablement section for curated content and learning paths.
+4. For enablement, there are materials for sales, presales and developers.
+Please review the [Enablement](/enablement/overview.md) section for curated content and learning paths.